Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Algorithm: Single Human Suggestion

 \end{algorithm} \fi

-Then, we will choose the node (node $v_1$ in Fig. \ref{fig:BB}) with the smallest objective value (returned by solving O-ISM(\textit{seq})) to further expand on that node.
+Then, we will choose the node (node $v_1$ in Fig. \ref{fig:BB}) with the smallest objective value (returned by solving O-ISM(\textit{seq})) for further expansion.
 Here, we use the objective value of O-ISM(\textit{seq}) as a heuristic to guide search and use a greedy strategy to expand to the next level.
-The expansion is similar to that from level 0 to level 1.
+The expansion is similar to that from Level 0 to Level 1.
 There is only one element $s_4$ in the \textit{seq} of the node $v_1$.
-So we can add any elements in ${\hat{\mathcal{S}}} \setminus \{s_4\}$ to the sequence to form a new child node on level 2 and solve a corresponding problem O-ISM(\textit{seq}).
+So we can add any elements in ${\hat{\mathcal{S}}} \setminus \{s_4\}$ to the sequence to form a new child node on Level 2 and solve a corresponding problem O-ISM(\textit{seq}).
 Such a process will repeat until the \textit{seq} of the node includes all elements in ${\hat{\mathcal{S}}}$, which means that an ordering of ${\hat{\mathcal{S}}}$ is found.
-We will use the objective value, returned by solving O-ISM(\textit{seq}), of this node to update the upper bound of the problem (Tree.UB in the root node) since this represents the solution for a particular ordering of ${\hat{\mathcal{S}}}$ and the optimal solution corresponding to optimal orderings should achieve a lower objective value.
-After that, we will continue to grow the tree by going back to the previous level of the node and expanding similar to Depth First Search (DFS).
-When we grow the search tree, if a particular O-ISM(\textit{seq}) problem is infeasible, which implies all the orderings with a prefix \textit{seq} are infeasible, or the objective value returned from O-ISM(\textit{seq}) is higher than the upper bound of the tree identified so far, which implies all the orderings with a prefix \textit{seq} will not result in a better solution identified so far, we will prune that branch as shown in Fig. \ref{fig:BB} (the red cross prunes the branch).
-Such pruning operation will accelerate the search.
+We will use the objective value, returned by solving O-ISM(\textit{seq}), of this node to update the upper bound of the problem (Tree.UB in the root node), since this solution is for a particular ordering of ${\hat{\mathcal{S}}}$, while the optimal solution corresponding to an optimal ordering minimizes the objective under the constraints.

+After growing the tree to a full candidate ordering of $|\hat{\mathcal{S}}|$, we return to the previous node level and expand, similar to Depth First Search (DFS).
+As we grow the search tree, if a particular O-ISM(\textit{seq}) problem is infeasible, which implies all orderings with prefix \textit{seq} are infeasible, or if the objective value returned from O-ISM(\textit{seq}) exceeds the tree's upper bound identified so far, which implies that no ordering with prefix \textit{seq} can outperform the best solution identified so far, we will prune that branch as shown in Fig. \ref{fig:BB} (the red cross prunes the branch).
+Such pruning operations accelerate the search.